-- It customizes button text on simple, variable, and grouped product.
+- It customizes button text on simple, variable, and grouped products.

-Wrapping this all in end!
-We discussed “How to Create Custom “Add to Cart” URLs in WooCommerce”?
+Wrapping this all in the end!
+As we have discussed creating custom “Add to Cart” URLs in the WooCommerce plugin.

-Also, we mentioned the steps.
-So, follow the above steps and create custom “add to cart” URLs.
+Also, we have mentioned the steps with a brief explanation.
+So, follow the above steps and create a custom “Add to Cart” URL.

-We hope this code saved you time & money.
-Please let me know in the comments if everything worked as expected.
-I would be happy to revise the snippet if you report.
+We hope this code saves you time & money.
+Please let us know in the comments if everything worked as expected.
+We would be happy to revise the snippet for any difficulty.